CertIZDAT/russian-trusted-root-ca-analyzer/README.md

-# Research on Russian Trusted CA and Self-Signed SSL Certificates on the Russian Internet
+# Research into the use of the Russian Trusted CA root Certificate and self-signed SSL Certificates on the Russian Internet

 Want to go to the technical part?
 Go [here](#technical-details)